 - Pour the puree over the cloth.
 Lift the cloth, twist, and squeeze out as much of the cream as you can.

-- Set the wet almond meal aside to make the cookies in my eBook or my biscuit recipe.
+- Set the wet almond meal aside to make my biscuit recipe.
 (This direction was edited on 6.11.14)

 - Refrigerate the cream in a glass container with a lid.